ironcore-dev/metal-operator/hack/README-claude-pre-push.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Claude Code Pre-Push Validation
+# Claude Code Pre-Push Validation (Opt-In)

-This script (`claude-pre-push-check.sh`) provides pre-push validation for Claude Code to ensure code quality before pushing to GitHub.
+This script (`claude-pre-push-check.sh`) provides **opt-in** pre-push validation for Claude Code to ensure code quality before pushing to GitHub.

+**Note:** This is opt-in by default.
+You must manually enable the hook if you want automatic validation.

 ## What It Does